 If you would like to contact us before your visit, you can call us on 020 3461 5545.
-This phone is staffed from 9am to 11am and 4pm to 5pm, Monday to Friday.
+This phone is staffed from 10am to 4pm, Monday to Friday.
 You can leave a message outside these hours and we will call you back.

 On the day of your visit, please speak to our staff at our information desk if you need any assistance.